j-emmen/ecategories/README.md

 Definitions of the main finite (weak) limits together with notation and basic properties.

 ecats/functors/
-Definition, notation and basic properties of functors, exact and left coverinf functors and projective covers.
-The file props/basic-props.agda contains a proof that an essential equivalence of e-categories is an equivalence.
+Definition, notation and basic properties of functors, exact and left covering functors, projective covers and natural transformations.
+The file props/basic-props.agda contains a proof that two essentially equivalent e-categories are equivalent.

+ecats/constructions
+Definition of the e-category of small e-categories.
+Definition of the e-category of equivalence relations of an e-category, and proof that an exact e-category is a retract of its e-category of equivalence relations.

 ecats/exact-completion/
 Construction of the exact completion, proof that it is exact and proof that the embedding is a projective cover.
+The proof of its universal property is to be completed.